takshitheady/straininsightsfinal/docs/02_Backend_Architecture_Supabase.md

 ## 7. Environment Variables

 Supabase Edge Functions and the Supabase project itself rely on environment variables for configuration, especially for API keys.
+For production, these must be the **live keys** from the respective services.

--   `STRIPE_SECRET_KEY`: Stripe secret API key (for backend functions).
+-   `STRIPE_SECRET_KEY`: **Live** Stripe secret API key (for backend functions).
--   `STRIPE_WEBHOOK_SECRET`: Stripe webhook signing secret for verifying webhook events.
+-   `STRIPE_WEBHOOK_SECRET`: **Live** Stripe webhook signing secret for verifying webhook events from the live Stripe environment.
 -   `OPENAI_API_KEY` (or similar for other AI services): API key for the AI service used in `process-lab-result` functions.
 -   Supabase URL and Anon Key: Used by the frontend client and Edge Functions to interact with Supabase services.
-These are typically set automatically within the Supabase environment for functions, and in `.env` files for local frontend development.
+These are typically set automatically within the Supabase environment for functions, and in `.env` files (e.g., `VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`) for local frontend development.
+-   `VITE_STRIPE_PUBLISHABLE_KEY`: **Live** Stripe publishable key for use in the frontend.

 ## 8. Security Considerations

 -   **Row Level Security (RLS)**: Implemented on Supabase tables (`users`, `lab_results`) to ensure users can only access their own data.
 -   **Storage Policies**: Configured for the `labresults` bucket to control file access.
 -   **Environment Variable Management**: API keys and secrets are stored as environment variables in Supabase, not hardcoded.
+Ensure live keys are protected and only used in the production environment.
 -   **Webhook Security**: Stripe webhook endpoints verify signatures to prevent malicious requests.
+Use the live webhook secret for the live endpoint.
 -   **Input Validation**: Edge Functions should validate inputs received from the client.

 This architecture leverages Supabase's integrated services to provide a robust and scalable backend with minimal operational overhead.